victormln/laravel-tactician/Readme.md

 #### >= laravel5.5

-ServiceProvider will be the magic for you
+ServiceProvider will do the magic for you

 #### Other